 But this was Pat Riley.
 You know that wasn’t the case.
 He didn’t care about who you are.
 He didn’t care about your status in the NBA, nor about how much money you’ve made.
 All he cared about was the authority.
-And Tim felt it on his own skin, as he tried to talk back to Pat.
-Everyone was pumped-up, expecting their coach to loosen it up.
-Keep reading.
+And Tim felt it on his own skin as he tried to talk back to Pat.
+Everyone was pumped up, expecting their coach to loosen it up.

 Next day we’re at practice, we come in, Pat does this thing where he sits us down and talks to us.
 He goes ‘ok guys, let’s bring it in‘ and Tim’s like ‘ho, ho I got something to say.‘ He said, ‘I think you just too negative all the time, you don’t gotta be so negative, we came back and won, you ain’t gotta do it like that.‘ The whole time he’s saying that Pat is walking back and forth, the same outfit all the time.
 He’s walking back and forth, shaking his head.
 And Tim was done, and Pat was like ‘yeah ok, that’s probably the biggest bulls*** I’ve ever heard in my life.
 You see, that’s the problem.
 You’re either in‘ and I swear he jumped probably eight feet sideways ‘or you out!
 You’ just mad cause I took your raggedy-ass out the game.‘ Everbody’s like ‘OOOH!!!‘ and Tim was like ‘I ain’t raggedy.‘Eddie House, In The Zone

 It’s safe to say Tim never tried to talk back to Riley again.
-He’s just type of guy.
+He’s just that type of guy.
 You’re not going to change him.
-Whatever you do, he’ll do things how we wants things to be done.
+Whatever you do, he’ll do things how he wants things to be done.
 There’s no way around it.
-It really is “you’re either in, or you’re out” type of mentality.
+It really is a “you’re either in, or you’re out” type of mentality.

 And if you want to be successful, you better be in.
 But if you are, don’t try to talk back to Pat Riley.
 There’s no way of winning that battle.